ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This field MUST NOT occur multiple times and can be sent in a trailer section.

-Clients MUST NOT assume that a positive `RateLimit-Remaining` value is a guarantee that further requests will be served.
+Clients MUST NOT assume that a positive RateLimit-Remaining field value is a guarantee that further requests will be served.

-A low `RateLimit-Remaining` value is like a yellow traffic-light for either the number of requests issued in the `time-window` or the request throughput: the red light may arrive suddenly
+A low RateLimit-Remaining field value is like a yellow traffic-light for either the number of requests issued in the time-window or the request throughput: the red light may arrive suddenly
 (see {{providing-ratelimit-fields}}).

-One example of `RateLimit-Remaining` use is below.
+One example of RateLimit-Remaining field use is below.

 ~~~ example
    RateLimit-Remaining: 50